vre-charite/Documentation/VRE Deployment Guide.md

 ## Install kong apigateway and konga

+The kong with oidc image used by the VRE is provided here: ghcr.io/vre-charite/kongwithoidc:2.1.0

 In the same way as with, for example, the keycloak install above, first apply the PersistentVolumeClaims and then apply the deployment yaml files.

 Either through konga GUI or directly with the kong container, import these services and their routes, which define the VRE internal API: [kongconfig.json](https://github.com/vre-charite/Documentation-and-Resources/blob/main/kongconfig.json)

 ## Install Consul and Vault

+The versions of the images of vault and consul used by the VRE are present in this github container repository.

 Apply the Consul PersistentVolumeClaims and statefulsets and run:

 ```